 This is a guest post by Brad Chaffee from Enemy of Debt, “Where Behavior Meets Reality”, Brad motivates his readers to believe in their ability to win with money by becoming debt free.
-You can check out his 31 Day Manage Your Money Project, and win $100s of dollars in prizes for participating in his challenge.
 Please subscribe to his blog to receive motivational updates.

 Let me start off by saying that I think budgeting is very misunderstood.
 We tend to feel squeezed, constricted, forced, and abused every time we hear the word budget.
 I admit that I used to feel that way too, but there was a little more to it than that.
 In all honesty, it was a time when I was afraid to face the truth about what our situation really looked like.

 - How much were we spending?